1. Automation#

 Tip

-If you are unable to locate the Apache Tomcat directory, contact our for assistance.
+If you are unable to locate the Apache Tomcat directory, contact our Support for assistance.

 The SSL certificate is specified in the Tomcat Apache server.xml configuration file Tomcat-install-dir\conf\server.xml.
 The following is an example of such Connector element: